AARP Hearing Center

 - ensuring due process rights for tenants, and

-- providing access to counsel for tenants with low and moderate incomes (see also Legal services).
+- providing access to counsel for tenants with low and moderate incomes (see also Legal Services).

 Policymakers should publicly track eviction proceedings and outcomes while protecting individual privacy in order to allow local governments to tailor policies that can help prevent unnecessary evictions.
 In addition, researchers should study informal evictions that occur outside the judicial system.